Don't Throw Anything Away with Pausable Downloads

-A common approach to try and alleviate these bottlenecks is to cancel network requests as soon as possible.
-While this approach is valid in some scenarios, I have too often seen it used naively for all network request.
+A common approach to alleviate these bottlenecks is to cancel network requests as soon as possible.
+While this approach is valid in some scenarios, I have too often seen it used naively for all network requests.
 When we cancel a network request, we throw away any progress that request has made in downloading the requested asset.
-If the app then goes on to request that asset again, the download starts at 0% and then spend time redownloading data it previously had.
+If the app then goes on to request that asset again, the download starts at 0% and then spends time redownloading data it previously had.

 In this post, I want to look at how we can build a better downloading approach that doesn't throw away data and merges duplicate download requests.
 All without requiring any extra effort from the consumer of the media layer.